loopwerk/loopwerk.io/content/articles/2026-01-30-django-tests-underrated.md

 Switch to pytest only when you can name the specific problem Django's framework can't solve.
 Not because a podcast told you to, but because you've hit an actual wall.

-I've been building Django applications for a long time.
-I've tried both approaches.
-And I keep choosing boring.
+I've been building Django applications for a long time, I've tried both approaches, and I keep choosing boring.
 Boring is a feature in test infrastructure.